celonen/learning_linux/README.md

 # learning_linux
-This repo is for practising linux and bash
+Exploring and learning linux and bash.